GameGodS3/Powershell-Hex-Color/README.md

 - [Themes](#themes)

 ## About
-Windows PowerShell is the strongest shell in the Windows Operating System and yet it is limited from customisation and colours due to its definite 16 colour values.
+Windows PowerShell is the most powerful shell in the Windows Operating System and yet it is limited from customisation and colours due to its definite 16 colour values.

 PowerShell Hex Color makes it easier to change the colours of the default color palette.
 Simply enter the Hex Value of the colour you want to add.

-__Note: Script only works for PowerShell in Windows.
-Not even in PowerShell for Linux__
+__Note: Script only works for PowerShell in Windows.__

 ![PowerShell-Colorizer](./img/Colorizer.png)